oracle/graal/substratevm/DEBUGINFO.md

 Sources for GraalVM classes are retrieved from zip files or source directories derived from entries in the classpath.
-Retrieved files are cached under subdirectory sources/graal, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g. class com.oracle.svm.core.VM has its source file cached at sources/graal/com/oracle/svm/core/VM.java).
+Retrieved files are cached under subdirectory sources, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g. class com.oracle.svm.core.VM has its source file cached at sources/com/oracle/svm/core/VM.java).

 The lookup scheme for cached GraalVM sources varies depending upon what is found in each classpath entry.
 Given a jar file entry like